tonivrbic/covid-19-croatia/README.md

 - \*cases from now on have the city set to the capital of the county
 - \*\*all recovered cases from now on are added to Zagreb
 - \*\*\* Ministry from now on reports cases by place of residence, instead of the place where the test was conducted.
-They started again to report cases for Zagreb countycovid_hr.csv includes negative numbers for this day to align with the new reporting
+They started again to report cases for Zagreb county (covid_hr.csv includes negative numbers for this day to align with the new reporting).